 We are particularly grateful for the contribution members have made to Social Work Scotland’s activity.
 This association exists to support and represent those managing social work services, but we cannot do that without the engagement and leadership of individual members.
-And since the beginning of March many of you have dedicated considerable time and effort to responding to queries, sharing information, providing peer-support and participating in meetings scheduled at very short-notice.
-We’d like to extend a special thanks to our Committee and Sub-Group Chairs, who have worked tirelessly to facilitate discussion and collaboration within their groups, and with Scottish Government and partners.
-(To find out more about what the association’s covid-19 activity, please check out the briefing prepared for SWS’ May 2020 Board meeting.)
+And since the beginning of March, many of you have dedicated considerable time and effort to respond to queries, sharing information, providing peer support and participating in meetings scheduled at very short notice.
+We’d like to extend a special thanks to our Committee and Sub-Group Chairs, who have worked tirelessly to facilitate discussion and collaboration within their groups, and with the Scottish Government and partners.
+(To find out more about the association’s covid-19 activity, please check out the briefing prepared for SWS’ May 2020 Board meeting.)

 As with our members, the last few months have meant disruption, change and development for Social Work Scotland.
 This Members’ Update sets out some of the key developments, relating to:

-- Social Work Scotland’s 2020-21 Year, election of Directors, Annual General Meeting, etc.
+- Social Work Scotland’s 2020-21 Year, the election of Directors, Annual General Meeting, etc.

 - Development of a strategic plan

 - Changes to membership categories

 - Annual Conference and Exhibition